hl7-be/mycarenet/README.md

-Empty IG
+Mycarenet IG
 ---
-This is an empty IG
+This IG contains all common CIN-NIC resources and the eAgreement resources.
+Other resources for the CIN-NIC have their own packages that depend on this one.
 <br> </br>
 ###
 ### Publication